Allan-kamau/React-Todo/README.md

 ### `yarn start`

-Runs the app in the development mode.<br />
+Run the command above to gain access to the deployed app<br />

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### "Tutorial followed"